EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 Technical details
 ~~~~~~~~~~~~~~~~~

-The configuration file obeys a specific schema defined by the :class:`Mikado.configuration.daijin_configuration` or the :class:`Mikado.configuration.configuration`.
-Every time a Mikado utility is launched, it checks the configuration file against the schema defined by those classes to validate it.
+The configuration file obeys a specific JSON schema which can be found at :download:`Mikado/configuration/configuration_blueprint.json <configuration_blueprint.json>`.
+Every time a Mikado utility is launched, it checks the configuration file against the schema to validate it.
+The schema contains non-standard "Comment" and "SimpleComment" string arrays which are used at runtime to generate the comment strings in the YAML output.